 What is Iridology?

 “The iridologist claims he is able to diagnose the physical condition of the body through examining the iris, the colored part of the eye.
 He also claims that he can diagnose the probability of future illnesses and diseases by the same method.”
 (Can You Trust Your Doctor?, 340).
 In iridology, it is believed that each organ of the body is represented by a corresponding area within the iris.
 Not only iridology will be addressed here but other forms of diagnosis using occult methods.

 What are the risks of getting involved with iridology?

-There is the risk of one’s health because iridologists don’t diagnose based upon proven methods of medical diagnosis.
+There is a risk to one’s health because iridologists don’t diagnose based on proven methods of medical diagnosis.
 There are more than just potential physical risks associated with iridology.
 The connections between this practice and the occult can pose potential spiritual risks as well.

 The occult background of iridology: